stphn/zmk-config-urob/readme.md

 - Container-based GitHub Actions build (more reliable than Nix for CI)
 - Local Nix development environment with setuptools fix for nanopb

-## Getting Started with Keebart CC36
+## Getting Started with Corne Choc Pro BT

 ### Prerequisites
 1. Fork this repository